-The Playstation 5 is soon to be released, which introduces the question of what are the top headsets for it?
+The Playstation 5 is one of the most popular consoles among gaming fanatics, which introduces the question of what are the top headsets for it?
 To answer this question, we have curated a comprehensive list of the best PS5 headsets.

 In this review of PS5 compatible headsets, we made sure to be rather inclusive.
 We cover various brands, wired and wireless options, and we have also included various price points for all budgets.
 So by all means, read on as we take a look at some excellent PS5 headset options.